 Alaskan wilderness is one of the last remaining true wilderness areas on earth.
 It is the rugged land of endless space, dramatic landscapes, towering peaks and massive glaciers.
 Over 60% of this vast wilderness is protected by the Reserves and National Parks of Alaska.
 And because of Alaska’s vastness, this area represents more than half of the combined area of all National Parklands in the United States.

-Alaska’s wild landscapes harbour a wealth of iconic wildlife from brown bears, wolves, caribou, and musk oxen to sea otters, killer whales and bald eagles.
+Despite the unforgiving climate in winter, Alaskan wilderness harbours a wealth of iconic wildlife from brown bears, wolves, caribou, and musk oxen to sea otters, killer whales and bald eagles.
 In fact, bear viewing is one of the most popular activities in Alaska.

 Here is a brief introduction to Alaska’s National Parks.